First Day of Ramadan

 History of Ramadan

-One of the main prophets of Islam was Muhammad.
-It is believed that in 610 A.D.
-Allah started sending him messages and revelations through the angel Gabriel.
-These revelations were only delivered during Ramadan, and it was through the course of five Ramadans that Muhammad compiled the messages into a 114-chapter book that would become known as the Quran, the holy book of Islamic faith, that Muslims believe holds the words of Allah.
+Ramadan holds a special place in Islamic history, with its origins deeply rooted in the life of Prophet Muhammad, the principal figure of Islam.
+Around 610 A.D., according to Islamic tradition, Allah started sending him messages and revelations through the angel Gabriel.
+These revelations were revealed over 23 years during Ramadan, the ninth month of the Muslim calendar, and were then compiled into a 114-chapter book that would become known as the Quran, the holy book of Islamic faith, that Muslims believe holds the words of Allah.

-As the Quran, which contains guidance for Muslims, was revealed during Ramadan, this became a holy month in the Islamic faith, and the Quran orders that fasting should be the way to observe this month.
+As the Quran, which contains guidance for Muslims, was revealed during Ramadan, this became a holy month in the Islamic faith.

 The Five Pillars of Islam